-The project will cover approximately 20,000 hectares of land, equivalent to one-quarter of the city of Canberra in size, and create habitat for dozens of endangered species.
+The project will cover approximately 20,000 hectares of land, equivalent to 1/4 of the land area in the city of Canberra, and create habitat for dozens of endangered species.
 It is estimated that collectively these trees will sequester approximately 4.25 million tonnes of carbon dioxide over a 25-year crediting period, equivalent to the emissions produced by 920,000 cars running for an entire year.

 Restoring Wildlife Habitat in Southwest Australia

 Over on the other side of the continent, One Tree Planted is also involved in restoration efforts.
-Working with the South West Catchments Council, the peak natural resource body in the region, approximately 51,241 native trees were planted earlier this year across nine sites.
+Working with the South West Catchments Council, the peak natural resource body in the region, approximately 51,241 native trees were planted in early 2020 across nine sites.

 The south west is a biodiversity hotspot.
 Tall native forests of jarrah, kauri and eucalyptus trees blanket this corner of Australia.
 Additionally, over 7,000 vascular plants occur here, almost 80% of which are endemic and found nowhere else.
 Many rare animals are also found in the south west, and a big focus of this planting project has been to restore habitat for endangered species.

-As part of this effort approximately 4,484 native seedlings were planted to improve habitat for the endangered Western ringtail possum, and create a wildlife corridor for the benefit of native marsupials such as Chuditch (Western quoll) and Woylies (Brush-tailed betong), both endangered.
+As part of this effort, approximately 4,484 native seedlings were planted to improve habitat for the endangered Western ringtail possum, and to create a wildlife corridor for the benefit of native marsupials like the Chuditch (Western quoll) and Woylies (Brush-tailed betong), both endangered.
 Meanwhile, some 33,615 seedlings were planted at another site around Lake Toolibin.
 Located in Wheatbelt, Western Australia this RAMSAR listed wetland offers important habitat to a number of migratory birds.

-In 2021, One Tree Planted has committed to planting over 500,000 trees in this special region of Western Australia, including areas that were impacted by the Black Summer bushfires.
+In 2021, One Tree Planted is working to plant over 500,000 trees in this special region of Western Australia, including areas that were impacted by the Black Summer bushfires.

 We are so honored to be involved in these efforts to restore Australia’s forests and wildlife habitats after the tragedy of the Black Summer Bushfires - all thanks to our incredible donors.
 Australia has a long road to restoration ahead, but we are taking the journey together with so many strong supporters.
 If you would like to support these initiatives, plant a tree in Australia today.